KR1ISTIN/React-Portfolio2/README.md

 React Reveal

 ## Usage
-Click link for deployment to Heroku
+Click link for deployment to GITHUB PAGES
 <a href='https://kr1istin.github.io/React-Portfolio2/'>Link to deployed site (click me)</a>